Domenico Cotroneo

 Trustworthy AI Code Generation & Code Quality

-My research addresses the emerging challenges of Trustworthy AI in software engineering, with a primary focus on the reliability and security of code generated by Large Language Models (LLMs).
-Through extensive empirical studies on common tools like GitHub Copilot and ChatGPT, I investigate the quality of AI-generated code, specifically quantifying the prevalence of security vulnerabilities and code smells.
-My work aims to define rigorous validation methodologies and prompt engineering strategies that mitigate the risk of introducing defects into critical software, ensuring that AI-assisted development meets strict industrial dependability standards.
+I study the reliability and security of code produced by Large Language Models such as GitHub Copilot and ChatGPT.
+Through empirical studies, I measure how often the generated code carries security vulnerabilities or code smells.
+The goal is to define validation methods and prompt engineering strategies that lower the risk of introducing defects in critical software, so that AI-assisted development can meet real industrial standards.

 Code smells Trustworthiness of AI code generators